As anyone in the foodservice industry will attest, getting a restaurant off the ground is no simple task.

 The biggest takeaway here is to set a goal to maintain an “average-or-better” profit margin year over year.

-How can I increase my restaurant’s profit margin?
+How can I improve my restaurant’s profit margin?

 There are two ways to approach this problem: